 An insane number of likes on your last Facebook post won’t impress a sales manager who didn’t get any leads from it.
 And while an increasing number of social signals indicates that you are moving in the right direction, it does not represent the whole picture.

 In this post, we will take a look at the most popular social media strategy metrics and the best social media monitoring techniques.
-I will show you how to track them with SEMrush's social media tools.
-I will also describe other metrics that are important for specific business situations (spoiler alert: they can also be tracked in SEMrush).
+I will show you how to track them with SEMrush's social media tools as well as walking you through other metrics that are important for specific business situations (spoiler alert: they can also be tracked in SEMrush).

 Measuring the success of your social media strategy with the wrong metrics might be disappointing as you won’t see where your true progress lies.
 This can actually be harmful because a serious problem might skip your attention, hiding behind a few hundred likes.

 It cannot be mentioned enough, that everything you do on social media should reflect your company’s objectives.
 These objectives may differ depending on how your company operates, so social strategies differ across the board.
 However, no matter what your objectives and strategies are, social media analytics tools will have the correct metrics that you should measure with.

 For example, growing a community and engaging users; these goals are important for any type of business.
 Let’s take a quick look at some primary metrics and see how you can track them in SEMrush.